 The system is self-calibrated and energy stabilized in real-time.

 The user interface and data acquisition system is based on the Android™ OS (DAQ, PEICore), allowing the operator to control surveillance parameters, including map-view navigation, real-time data acquisition, and real-time spectra in a chart or waterfall view.
 The Audio and/or Visual alarms can notify the operator of a potential threat.
 A notification can be forwarded to the reachback center.

 The collected data is ready for mapping and reporting right after a mission.
 The data can be exported to ASCII, Binary or KMZ format (using PEIConvert) for following visualization with GIS applications.

 Radiation Detection brochure: PDF

 Ground Geophysics brochure: PDF

-For more information and inquiries on PGIS-2, please refer to the appropriate PGIS-2 brochure above or contact us at firstname.lastname@example.org
+For more information and inquiries for the PGIS-2 or the RADScout, please refer to the appropriate PGIS-2 or RADScout brochure above or contact us at firstname.lastname@example.org